ItemRAG: Item-Based Retrieval-Augmented Generation for LLM-Based Recommendation: Abstract

 \section{Abstract}

-Recently, large language models (LLMs) have been widely used as recommender systems, owing to their strong reasoning capability and their effectiveness in handling cold-start items.
-To better adapt LLMs for recommendation, retrieval-augmented generation (RAG) has been incorporated.
-Most existing RAG methods are user-based, retrieving purchase patterns of users similar to the target user and providing them to the LLM.
-In this work, we propose \method, an item-based RAG method for LLM-based recommendation that retrieves relevant items (rather than users) from item–item co-purchase histories. \method helps LLMs capture co-purchase patterns among items, which are beneficial for recommendations.
-Especially, our retrieval strategy incorporates semantically similar items to better handle cold-start items and uses co-purchase frequencies to improve the relevance of the retrieved items.
-Through extensive experiments, we demonstrate that \method consistently (1) improves the zero-shot LLM-based recommender by up to 43\% in Hit-Ratio@1 and (2) outperforms user-based RAG baselines under both standard and cold-start item recommendation settings.
+Recently, large language models (LLMs) have been widely used as recommender systems, owing to their reasoning capability and effectiveness in handling cold-start items.
+A common approach prompts an LLM with a target user’s purchase history to recommend items from a candidate set, often enhanced with retrieval-augmented generation (RAG).
+Most existing RAG approaches retrieve purchase histories of users similar to the target user; however, these histories often contain noisy or weakly relevant information and provide little or no useful information for candidate items.
+To address these limitations, we propose ItemRAG, a novel RAG approach that shifts focus from coarse user-history retrieval to fine-grained item-level retrieval.
+ItemRAG augments the description of each item in the target user’s history or the candidate set by retrieving items relevant to each.
+To retrieve items not merely semantically similar but informative for recommendation, ItemRAG leverages co-purchase information alongside semantic information.
+Especially, through their careful combination, ItemRAG prioritizes more informative retrievals and also benefits cold-start items.
+Through extensive experiments, we demonstrate that ItemRAG consistently outperforms existing RAG approaches under both standard and cold-start item recommendation settings.
+Supplementary materials, code, and datasets are provided at \url{https://github.com/kswoo97/ItemRAG}.